AakashPatel008/Lordgrim-web-service-assignment/README.md

 # Lordgrim-web-service-assignment

 This web service project provides an API for customer management.
-It allows you to create, retrieve, update, and delete customer information, as well as manage their orders.
+It allows you to retrieve, delete and view customer information, as well as manage their orders.

 ## API Endpoints